Heather Phillipson: Early life and education

 Heather Phillipson was born in 1978 in the borough of Haringey in North London and brought up in Greenwich, South East London.
 The youngest of three children, her mother was a social worker and feminist activist and her father a teacher, artist, jazz musician and writer.
 Phillipson and her siblings were raised with an interest in the arts and music and Phillipson, while still a child, was awarded Grade 7 from the ABRSM on both violin and piano.
 At the age of nine, Phillipson won a London-wide poetry competition for the borough of Lewisham.
-As a teenager, Phillipson and her family moved to West Wales, where Phillipson attended Ysgol Dyffryn Taf comprehensive school.
+As a teenager, Phillipson and her family moved to West Wales, where Phillipson attended Ysgol Dyffryn Taf School.
 She later went on to study Art & Design at Pembrokeshire College in the town of Haverfordwest where she also worked part-time in a record shop, building up her collection and knowledge of UK dance and electronic music, which later informed her practice as a DJ, playing house, jungle and drum and bass.
 Phillipson went on to become active in the late-90s UK rave and free party scene.
-As Phillipson has acknowledged, this has had a significant impact on the sampling, rhythmic and tonal structures of her work.
+As Phillipson noted when interviewed on BBC Radio 3's Private Passions in 2020, this has had a significant impact on the sampling, rhythmic and tonal structures of her work.